Let the computer analyze your voice, and get visual feedback on pitch, beat and loudness

 Listening Singing Teacher at www.listening-singing-teacher.com with its pitch recognition algorithm helps you to better control your voice in terms of pitch, rhythm and loudness.
 The collection of statistical data helps you to recognize trends: e. g. singing some notes always a little bit too high, or having the trend to sing eighth notes too short.

 Listening Singing Teacher introduces The Red Pitch Dot: A red dot within the note that visually depicts the pitch position on the staff.
-The Counting Hits Line introduces a visual
+The Counting Hints Line introduces a visual help to learn how to count rhythms.

 Listening Music Teacher at www.listening-music-teacher.com helps you to understand and get the feeling for our Western music system.
 The Western music system is based on natural overtones.
 The equal tempered scale was derived from the Just intonation system, which specifies ratios between the notes.
 Since overtones are everywhere in nature, we adopt the overtones and there preferred ratios in our perception.
 This assimilation lets us feel well when we hear sounds that behave according to those laws.
 Since we already have experienced such relations, we know we can rely on them.
 Things we know, we like, because we know what we can expect.
 Music builds upon these same algorithms to make us feel good.